susanBuck/notes/07_Version_Control/03_Setup_local_server.md

 <img src='http://making-the-internet.s3.amazonaws.com/vc-mamp-mac-all-systems-go@2x.png' class='' style='max-width:723px; width:100%' alt=''>

 If, however, one of them is missing a green dot, it means there was a problem.
 Check `/Applications/MAMP/logs` for any error log files which may indicate what the problem is.

-With MAMP installed and your local server running, test out your first PHP script: Create a new file in your code editor and save it as `helloworld.php` in `/Applications/MAMP/htdocs`.
+With MAMP installed and your local server running, test out your first PHP script: Create a new file in your code editor and save it as `helloworld.php` in `/Applications/MAMP/htdocs/`.

 Paste in [this code](https://gist.github.com/susanBuck/3f133c6d64be0f6f27a9) to your `helloworld.php` file.

-Load your `helloworld.php` file in your browser ala `http://localhost/helloworld.php`.
+Load your `helloworld.php` file in your browser via `http://localhost/helloworld.php`.

 <img src='http://making-the-internet.s3.amazonaws.com/vc-hello-world-done-on-mac@2x.png' class='' style='max-width:746px; width:100%' alt=''>

+That's it!
+Your local server for Windows is installed, running and tested.

 ## XAMPP Setup on Windows

 Download XAMPP for Windows from <https://apachefriends.org/>.

+Install XAMPP...

 [Enlarge...](http://making-the-internet.s3.amazonaws.com/vc-xampp-install-on-windows@2x.png)
 <img src='http://making-the-internet.s3.amazonaws.com/vc-xampp-install-on-windows@2x.png' class='' style='max-width:1038px; width:100%' alt=''>